 Changing regional circumstances have not only isolated Hamas politically but also put severe strains on its coffers.
 With the ascension of Abdel Fattah al-Sisi’s military-backed government in 2013–14, Cairo is hostile to Hamas, which it sees as an extension of its chief domestic rival, the Muslim Brotherhood.
 The Egyptian army has shut down most of the tunnels entering into its territory in the course of waging a counterinsurgency campaign on its side of the border, in the Sinai Peninsula.

-Hamas distanced itself from Iran, its primary benefactor, due to Tehran’s support for Syrian president Bashar al-Assad and his regime’s repression of antigovernment activists beginning in 2011.
+Hamas distanced itself from Iran, its primary benefactor, due to Tehran’s support for Syrian President Bashar al-Assad and his regime’s repression of anti-government activists beginning in 2011.
 Iran reportedly cut funding to Hamas in the fallout, and sought to bolster its ties to other resistance groups in the region, such as Islamic Jihad.
 Qatar’s financial support largely dried up as well, collateral damage of the Gulf country’s efforts to mend ties with its neighbors, with whom it had fallen out in part for backing the Muslim Brotherhood in Egypt.

 The cumulative effect of these financial pressures helped push Hamas toward a reconciliation deal with Fatah in April 2014.
-Yet despite the deal, the Palestinian Authority has not provided salaries for the more than forty thousand Gazan public servants hired by Hamas, which many analysts believe was a contributing factor to the latest outbreak of violence.
+Yet despite the deal, the PA has not provided salaries for the more than forty thousand Gazan public servants hired by Hamas, which many analysts believe was a contributing factor to the latest outbreak of violence.

 As Governing Party

-Hamas’ primary base of operation is in the Gaza Strip, the coastal enclave of 1.7 million Palestinians, where it has remained the de facto authority since shortly after Israel’s unilateral withdrawal in 2005.
+Hamas’s primary base of operation is in the Gaza Strip, the coastal enclave of 1.7 million Palestinians, where it has remained the de facto authority since shortly after Israel’s unilateral withdrawal in 2005.
 The following year, Hamas surprised Western observers by winning a majority of seats by a narrow margin and forming a government.
 It may have earned votes as a protest movement and for the social services it provided, but the win was likely more a rejection of the incumbent Fatah, which was widely perceived as having grown corrupt at the helm of the PLO and delivering little to Palestinians with its program of negotiation.

 The outcome was unacceptable to the PLO, which ousted Hamas from power in the West Bank.
 In Gaza, Hamas routed Fatah’s militias in a week of internecine fighting, resulting in a political schism between the two Palestinian territories.